Innovative, Minimally-Invasive Laser Treatment for Benign Breast Tumors

 In addition, Rose Cancer Center is one of the only a few facilities in the U.S. participating in the ABLATE Registry for the treatment of benign breast tumors.
 If a patient chooses to participate in ABLATE, they may receive the Novilase procedure at no charge, but will be responsible for the deductible and/or co-pay associated with other routine procedure expenses (e.g., biopsy).

-To find out if you may be a candidate for the breast cancer Novliase ILT clinical trial, please call 303-320-7138 or download our brochure or visit the ABLATE Clinical Trials Web Site.
+To find out if you may be a candidate for the ABLATE Registry for the treatment of fibroadenomas (benign breast tumors), please call 303-320-7138 or download our brochure or visit the ABLATE Clinical Trials Web Site.

 Benign Breast Tumors

 If your screening mammography and/or breast ultrasound reveals that you have a fibroadenoma(s), the most common type of solid, non-cancerous breast tumor, you and your doctors will discuss having the mass removed.
 Some patients choose not to have these tumors removed because it requires surgery with sedation.
 While the tumor itself is not harmful, additional, regular monitoring is necessary.
 Novilase provides an alternative to surgery and can be performed in an outpatient setting with local anesthesia.
 Generally patients can expect a quick recovery.